binnes/Node-RED-Docker/README.md

 It will subscribe to all "remote" destinations (WIS2node(s), other Global Brokers) and will publish to the local Global Broker.

 This is not production ready, just a tool to show how WIS2 and in particular the Global Broker part will work.

+## How to modify it ?

+This is a fork from https://github.com/binnes/Node-RED-Docker Follow the documentation available here https://binnes.github.io/Node-RED-container-prod/ to tweak it to your needs.